AlexThomas90210/card-validation-service/README.md

 #### Code Pipeline, CodeBuild ( CI/CD )
 The pipeline-template.yaml file creates a CI/CD pipeline using AWS CodePipeline and AWS CodeBuild.
 It takes a github OAuth token to give it access to the github profile hosting the repository it polls its source code from.
-When a new commit is detected from the GitHub Repo is pulls the code and sends it to a CodeBuild Project.
+When a new commit is detected from the GitHub Repo it pulls the code and sends it to a CodeBuild Project.
 CodeBuild then builds the source code using the buildspec.yml file in the repo.
 Runs the Test and if the tests pass, it returns the artifact to CodePipeline which then deploys the built & tested artifact to ElasticBeanstalk running the AutoScaling environment